seeARMS/blog/content/posts/my-first-post.md

 ---
 ![](/uploads/ok.jpg)

-I've always enjoyed automating as much as I can.
-I use Home Assistant to automate my smarthome devices.

-I recently came across a [thread on Hacker News](https://news.ycombinator.com/item?id=21772610 "Huginn") discussing a supercharged version of IFTTT: Huginn.
+I'm a huge fan of productivity tools, especially when they allow me to automate certain things or organize things better.
+I was delighted to come across a recent  [thread on Hacker News](https://news.ycombinator.com/item?id=21772610 "Huginn") discussing a supercharged automation tool: [Huginn](https://github.com/huginn/huginn "Huginn").
 This open-source software performs automated tasks by watching for 'events', and triggering 'actions' based on these events.
+For example, if there's a sudden spike in tweets with the terms "San Francisco Earthquake", Huginn can send a text message to my phone.

+Huginn seemed to

-Huginn has the following benefits;
+Huginn has the following features:

-* Open-source & self-hosted: no concerns
+* Open-source & self-hosted
+* Extensible: able to connect with many different websites & apps
+*

+Before beginning the installation, I had an end goal in mind: I wanted to create a personal Slack workspace that let me

-## New Beginning
+##

 This is a new beginning on my blog on hugo and this seems pretty cool so im adding random text here because I dont know **what** to add here.
 So im adding a lot more random text here.